Aryan-Jain-1710/Project-7-GUI--Number-System-Converter/README.md

 ## Repository Information

 The programming language used is Python.
 This repository consists of a single main.py python file.
+The libraries used include tkinter, ttkthemes and string.

 ## Functions